Because a leg cramp shouldn’t get in the way of your orgasm.

 - Electrolyte imbalance

 - Nutritional deficiencies in calcium, potassium and magnesium

 Unfortunately, there isn’t a one-size fits all solution when it comes to treating your muscle cramps, because the exact cause could be a range of factors occurring simultaneously.

 Therefore, the best way to prevent muscle cramps happening is to firstly determine which possible cause fits your scenario.
 For example, if you tend to get muscle cramps when you’re sweating (also very common during sex), you might be experiencing some dehydration.
 Ideally, prevention would be to drink more water, but if you find that this doesn’t solve the problem, try a few more of the following remedies:

 - Drink more water before, during and after sex.

 - Remember to warm up before sex.
 This can involve foreplay, and beginning with less strenuous positions.
 Going straight into sexual gymnastics is a recipe for muscle cramp hell.

 - Swap positions regularly if they put strain on certain body parts.

-- If nutritional deficiencies are the possible problem, eat more foods from the following groups:
+- Evaluate your diet.
+If nutritional deficiencies are the possible problem, eat more foods from the following groups:

 Calcium rich foods